 Portable Document Format— PDF, for short— was created in 1991.
 The format is meant to capture electronic versions of documents, ready for reprinting as originally intended.
 If you’ve ever had to sign an online document, you probably encountered a PDF.
 They can also be converted into other file types.

 There are a few ways you can convert a PDF into a PNG or JPEG.
 If you have a Mac, just open your PDF in preview, and select “File” > “Export,” and then choose the format you’d like.
-In this case, it’d either be a JPEG or PNG you’d want.
+In this case, you’d want either a JPEG or PNG.
+There are also free pdf to jpg converter options online that can swap the format for you.

 If you own a PC, you would need software to convert your PDF to a file type our site can read.
 We recommend Wide Angle PDF Converter or Adobe Acrobat Pro.